sungnga/react-ecommerce/README.md

 - In routes folder, create a file called product.js.
 In this file:
 	- Import express: `const express = require('express')`
 	- Create a new router from express.Router()
-	- Create a route using post() method to create a new product and add middlewares to validate user
+	- Create a route using **post()** request method to create a new product and add middlewares to validate user
 		- 1st arg is the path: `'/product/create/:userId'`
 		- 2nd arg requires user signin: `requireSignin`
 		- 3rd arg checks to see if user is authenticated: `isAuth`